GOP hopes to strengthen its majority in Ohio House, Senate - WHIZ News

 Republicans currently have a veto-proof majority in both chambers.
 They need 60 seats in the House and 20 in the Senate to override a governor’s veto, assuming a vote along party lines.

-They used that power to override their own party’s Gov. Mike DeWine during the pandemic on a measure weakening the governor’s ability to respond to public health emergencies.
+They used that power to override their own party’s governor, Mike DeWine, during the COVID-19 pandemic on a measure weakening the governor’s ability to respond to public health emergencies.

 The legislative district maps for this election were used despite an Ohio Supreme Court ruling that invalidated the plan as an unconstitutional partisan gerrymander.